Isandlwana Lodge Reviews & Information

-The hotel rooms at the Lodge face the historic and scenically beautiful Isandlwana plain with a view of the mountain.
+The hotel rooms at the Lodge face scenically beautiful Isandlwana plain with a view of the mountain.
 The Lodge features a total of twelve luxury rooms which feature en-suite bathrooms.
 The rooms are a mixture of traditional and modern styles.
 From the comfort of the Lodge, guests can admire the scenic views over the breathtaking landscape.

 Nearby game Reserves in KwaZulu-Natal